alkacon/mercury-template/README.md

 This update adds the 'Burger' variant for the Mercury template and provides incremental improvements to several other features.
 Mercury 13 should be largely backward compatible with the 12 version.

 * Updated for OpenCms 13.
-* Added the 'Burger' template variant that displays a buger menu for all display sizes.
+* Added the 'Burger' template variant that displays a burger menu for all display sizes.
 * Greatly improved the accessibility of template.
 * Added a 'skip to content' link for screen readers.
 * Added automatic tab indexing for all headings on a page.